 Animal rights activists live all around the world and spend some or most of their time protesting or otherwise working against factory farming, and animal testing and other abuses of the animal kingdom.
 An animal activist believes that animals deserve to live happy, cruelty-free lives, and in addition does something towards a world where that is possible.

 What many people don’t realize is that animal rights activists aren’t just the people you see holding up signs when you’re commuting to work in the morning.
 They’re certainly not violent protestors who burn down lab buildings with the animals inside.

 In fact, they’re people you work with, people in your family, and people you pass on the street every day on your way to work.
 Sure, some of them do hold signs and attend protests.
 Others are animal rights activists in their own way.

 So what are animal rights activists — and should you maybe be one, too?
 Let’s dive deep into this subject and figure out what animal activism really means for people who love animals.

 What Are Animal Rights Activists?

 An animal rights activist is someone who believes in justice for all animals.
 They don’t condone animal testing, factory farming, and other systemic mistreatment of animals, nor do they believe in using harsh animal training methods or other pursuits that cause animals pain or discomfort.
 A key concept is in the name – rights.
 Animal rights activists recognize much higher rights for animals to exists and live than the current society in general does, and they work to change this.

 Most animal rights activists are either vegetarian or vegan, and many consider themselves environmental activists, as well.
-Their primary goal is to create a world in which humans and other animals can live with one another in peace and without one species dominating another.
+Their primary goal is to end speciesism and create a world in which humans and other animals can live with one another in peace and without one species dominating another.

 There are lots of folks making major waves in the animal rights fight.
 Here are some high-profile names.